-Through the analysis of state and local data, including historical status and change as reported on the CA School Dashboard, the District is aware of the need to increase the number of special education students meeting or exceeding grade level standards, and making progress on academic measures.
-Additionally, the district is identified as Differentiated Assistance due to low academic performance of students in special education as well as chronic absenteeism of students in special education.
+Through the analysis of state and local data, including status as reported on the CA School Dashboard, the District is aware of the need to increase the number of special education students meeting or exceeding grade level standards, and making progress on academic measures.
+Additionally, the district is identified for Differentiated Assistance due to low academic performance of students in special education as well as chronic absenteeism of students in special education, and this goal is a required goal for this process.
 This goal is in alignment with LGSD Strategic Plan Priorities 1 & 2 and is intended to outline the districts commitment to students in special education.

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 CA Assessment of Student Performance and Progress (CAASPP) ELA 2018-19: 14.57% met or exceeded standard 2021-22: 6.29% met or exceeded standard As of June 8, 2023 Preliminary 2022-23 CAASPP data shows: 12.55% met or exceeded standard 20% meets or exceeds standard CA Assessment of Student Performance and Progress (CAASPP) Math 2018-19: 10.17% met or exceeded standard 2021-22: 4.03% met or exceeded standard As of June 8, 2023 Preliminary 2022-23 CAASPP data shows: 10.04% met or exceeded standard 18% meets or exceeds standard iReady Diagnostic - Reading January 2021: 13% on or above grade level 2021-22 EOY iReady 15% on or above grade level.
-As of June 8, 2023 2022-23 EOY iReady 22% on or above grade level.
-21% on or above grade level iReady Diagnostic - Math January 2021: 8% on or above grade level 2021-22 EOY iReady 15% on or above grade level.
-As of June 8, 2023 2022-23 EOY iReady 21% on or above grade level.
-21% on or above grade level Chronic Absenteeism In 18-19, 15.4% of students chronically absent district-wide; 21% of students with special needs In 21-22, 46% of students qualified as chronically absent district-wide.
-These are almost entirely related to COVID mandated absences and lack of submitting As of May 15, 2023 District wide there is a rate of 11.55% chronic absenteeism.
-35% of our special education population is chronically absent.
-10% or less of students with special needs
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 CA Assessment of Student Performance and Progress (CAASPP) ELA 2018-19: 14.57% SWD met or exceeded standard 2021-22: 6.29% SWD met or exceeded standard As of June 15, 2023 Preliminary 2022-23 CAASPP results show: 12.30% of SWD met or exceeded standard.
+This reflects the data with 81% of scores released as of June 15th.
+20% of students with disabilities (SWD) meet or exceed standard CA Assessment of Student Performance and Progress (CAASPP) Math 2018-19: 10.17% SWD met or exceeded standard 2021-22: 4.03% SWD met or exceeded standard As of June 15, 2023 Preliminary 2022-23 CAASPP results show: 9.64% SWD met or exceeded standard.
+This reflects the data with 81% of scores released as of June 15th.
+18% of students with disabilities (SWD) meets or exceeds standard iReady Diagnostic - Reading January 2021: 13% of SWD on or above grade level 2021-22 EOY iReady 15% of SWD on or above grade level.
+2022-23 EOY iReady 22% of SWD on or above grade level.
+21% of SWD on or above grade level iReady Diagnostic - Math January 2021: 8% of SWD on or above grade level 2021-22 EOY iReady 15% of SWD on or above grade level.
+2022-23 EOY iReady 21% of SWD on or above grade level.
+21% of SWD on or above grade level

+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Chronic Absenteeism In 18-19, 15.4% of students chronically absent district-wide; 21% of students with special needs In 21-22, 46% of students qualified as chronically absent district-wide.
+These are almost entirely related to COVID mandated absences and lack of submitting work during Independent Study.
+51% of students in special education were chronically absent In 22-23, 31% of students qualified as chronically absent district-wide.
+34% of students in special education population were chronically absent.
+10% or less of students with special needs Least Restrictive Environment In 22-23, LRE Regular Class less than 40% at 20%; LRE Regular Class at 3.23%; LRE Separate schools at 64.52% N/A: Baseline data is from 22-23 school year N/A: Baseline data is from 22-23 school year Regular Class less than 40% at <18%; Regular Class at 15%; LRE separate schools at <31%